flybywiresim/docs/docs/dev-corner/development-projects/ace.md

 3. Run ace with `npm start`
 4. After running the program, select New Project and choose the locations of all your folders. (see [below] (#example-config))
 5. Add a Web Instrument to localhost:9696 (right-click on the project canvas)
-6. Go to your a32nx clone folder and run: `npm run serve:efb`
+6. Open a new terminal and go to your a32nx clone folder and run: `npm run serve:efb` This allows to see any changes to the instrument's code nearly instantaneously.

-7. To interact with the EFB via mouse you need to click enter to turn on interactive mode
+To interact with the EFB via mouse you need to click enter to turn on interactive mode

 ### Example Config